 Medicinal use of barberry dates back more than 2,500 years.
-It has been used in Indian folk medicine to treat diarrhea, reduce fever, improve appetite, relieve upset stomach, and promote vigor as well as a sense of well being.
+It has been used in Indian folk medicine to treat diarrhea, reduce fever, improve appetite, relieve upset stomach, and promote vigor, as well as a sense of well being.
 Today, it is widely used for medicinal purposes in Iran, including for biliary disorders (such as gallbladder disease) and heartburn.

 Infection and skin disorders

-Barberry may also be an effective treatment for diarrhea (including traveler's diarrhea and diarrhea caused by food poisoning).
+Barberry may be an effective treatment for diarrhea (including traveler's diarrhea and diarrhea caused by food poisoning).
 A few studies have suggested that barberry improves symptoms faster than antibiotics, perhaps because it has astringent properties, but that antibiotics may be more effective at killing bacteria in the intestines.
 Because of the serious consequences associated with bacterial diarrhea, if barberry is used to ease symptoms, it is best to take the herb along with standard antibiotic therapy.
 However, taking barberry with antibiotics may reduce the effectiveness of antibiotics.
 Talk to your doctor before combining the two.

 Barberry is a shrub with gray, thorny branches that can grow to about 9 feet tall.
 Bright yellow flowers bloom between the months of April and June and become dark, drooping bunches of red berries in the fall.
 The root, bark, and berries are used for medicinal purposes.

-What's It Made Of?
+What is It Made Of?

 The stem, root bark, and fruit of barberry contain alkaloids, the most prominent of which is berberine.
 Laboratory studies in test tubes and animals suggest that berberine has antimicrobial (killing bacteria and parasites), anti-inflammatory, hypotensive (causing a lowering of blood pressure), sedative, and anticonvulsant effects.
 Berberine may also stimulate the immune system.
 It also acts on the smooth muscles that line the intestines.
 This last effect may help improve digestion and reduce gastrointestinal pain.

 Barberry is available in capsules, fluid extracts, tinctures, and as a topical ointment.
 Dried roots of barberry can also be used in tea.
-Barberry extracts are standardized to contain 8 - 12% alkaloids (berberine).
+Barberry extracts are standardized to contain 8 to 12% alkaloids (berberine).

 How to Take It

+Dosages should be determined by your provider.
 Barberry should not be taken for long periods of time (more than a week) without the supervision of your doctor.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
+Herbs, however, can trigger side effects, and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 People using normal and appropriate doses of barberry do not generally report side effects.
 Cases of nosebleeds and vomiting have been reported with extremely high doses of this herb.